matn7/CS-Notes/src/main/java/spring/SPRING-5.md

 ### Types of Messaging

 - **Point to Point**
-    - Message is queued and delivered to one consumer.
+    - Message queued and delivered to one consumer.
     - Can have multiple consumers - but message will be delivered only ONCE.
     - Consumers connect to a queue.
 - **Publish / Subscribe**
-    - Message is delivered to one or more subscribers.
+    - Message delivered to one or more subscribers.
     - Subscribers will subscribe to a topic, then receive a copy of all messages sent to the topic.

 **Point to Point**